-Services like analytics, retargeting, social media plugins, or videos, often depend on the proper functionality of cookies.
-These cookies and services will most often process personal data, and the website, therefore, has to comply with both GDPR and ePrivacy.
+Services such analytics, retargeting, social media plugins, or videos often depend on the proper functionality of cookies.
+These cookies and services will most often process personal data.
+The website, therefore, has to comply with both GDPR and ePrivacy.

-The Compliance Dashboard is an essential tool to manage the website’s level of compliance, proactively assess risks, and enabling you to become GDPR and ePrivacy Compliant.
+The Compliance Dashboard is an essential tool in managing the website’s level of compliance, proactively assess risks, and enabling you to become GDPR and ePrivacy compliant.